link1905/system-design-101/content/docs/data-persistence/distributed-database/peer-to-peer-architecture/_index.md

 - A poor hash function that fails to distribute values evenly.
 - A ring that is too sparse for the number of servers, creating large gaps.

-To address these issues, servers are assigned **multiple virtual nodes** on the ring.
+To address these issues, servers can be assigned **multiple virtual nodes** on the ring.

 ![Virtual Servers](consistent-hashing-virtual-servers.png)